Here, we'll build up a modern web-scale Application Program Interface (API) together.

 To prepare your development environment you decide to rely on Docker (https://www.docker.com/) container technology.
 You've heard this is an easy way to spin up a development environment.
 Using Docker enables us to begin to satisfy factor two, which recommends to "explicitly declare and isolate dependencies" as well as factor ten, which states that development, staging, and production environments should be as similar as possible.

-I like to develop on my Mac using JetBrains Integrated Development Environments (IDE).
-For this blog series, I’ll be using WebStorm as it has great support for developing Node.js applications.
+We like to develop on my Mac using JetBrains Integrated Development Environments (IDE).
+For this blog series, we'll be using WebStorm as it has great support for developing Node.js applications.
 You are in no way required to mimic this environment to follow along with this series.
 Just one of the many advantages of using Docker.

 In this first entry, we introduced the general premise of the API POC project, and outlined some of the technical requirements that we must adhere to as we build out the API.
 To help ensure that best practices are followed, the Twelve Factor App methodology was introduced.
 So far we've touched on three of the factors as we set up our repository, and configured the basic development environment using Docker technology.
 We're crushin' it, guys.